 About Alpha College

 - Induction and introduction to the course.
-Creating Intranets
+Creating a digital portfolio.

 - Going over the basics – a run through of the key skills necessary for all participants to take full advantage of the programme.